 Ads are becoming smarter every day.
-Search for new earphones on Amazon today?
-Expect related ads next time you open any social media site.
-But have you ever wondered how exactly these sites knew what you searched for?
+For instance, if you search for new earphones on Amazon today – you can expect related ads next time you open any social media site or any website for that matter.
+As good as it is to see relevant and useful ads have you ever wondered how exactly these sites knew what you searched for?
 The answer is – Cookies.
-Well, Cookies are a small file which is automatically downloaded on your system, when you open a supported sites.
-A cookie store login information, site preferences, browsing history, etc
+For uninitiated, Cookies are small files which are automatically downloaded on your system when you visit a website.
+A cookie can be configured to log and store a lot of data like the login information, site preferences, browsing history, etc

-Suppose you are browsing a website A which contains ads from a website B. The website A allows website B to set a unique cookie in your browser.
-Now when you open another website C which also contains ads from B, it will identify the cookie and use it to display relevant ads to you.
+Suppose you are browsing website “A” which contains ads from website “B.” Then website “A” allows website “B” to set a unique cookie in your browser.
+Now when you open another website called “C” which also contains ads from “B,” it will identify the cookie and use it to display relevant ads to you.

-Chrome, the most popular browser for both desktop and mobile.
-But, Chrome for Android doesn’t support add-ons and probably never will.
-(Cough cough ad blockers).
+Chrome, is the most popular browser for both desktop and mobile.
+However, Chrome for Android doesn’t support add-ons and probably never will. (cough cough ad blockers).
 This leads us to the task of finding a browser which ensures our privacy is adequately protected.

 Best Anonymous Browsers for Android

-IceCat Mobile by GNU, formerly known as IceWeasel, is the GNU version of the Firefox browser.
-While the Firefox browser is a free software, it does recommend paid plug-ins like VPN Unlimited etc. IceCat, however, uses free software only.
+IceCat, formerly known as IceWeasel, is the GNU version of the Firefox browser.
+While the Firefox browser is a free software, it does recommend paid plug-ins like VPN Unlimited etc. IceCat, however, uses free software only (free as in Freedom).

 Orfox is the mobile counterpart of the Tor Browser based on the “fennec” (Firefox for Android) code.
 The Tor Browser development team toughens its security.
 The Guardian Project developed it and its first stable alpha released on 30 June 2015.

 The browsing experience does suffer at times as the sites fumble a bit with 100% blocking enabled.
-This would need you to pause the blocking and check if the site works with blocking disabled or toned down.
+When this happens, you might need to pause the blocking and check if the site works with blocking disabled or toned down.

 5. CM Browser

 The CM Browser is one of the tiniest browsers out there, with a size of only 2.9 MBs.
 It comes with an acceleration mechanism which makes web surfing a breeze.
-Do-not-track settings are inbuilt and the browser will warn you when you browse any potentially fraudulent websites.
+Do-not-track settings are inbuilt.
+Moreover, the browser will warn you when you visit any potentially fraudulent websites.

 The best thing about Firefox is that add-ons work INSIDE the browser.
 This is unlike Chrome, which requires the use of separate apps to do so.

-The browser offers a variety of security features like HTTPS Everywhere, fingerprinting shields, phishing protection, and malware filtering.
+The browser offers a variety of security features like HTTPS Everywhere, anti-fingerprinting shield, phishing protection, and malware filtering.
 It is also optimized to save battery and data consumption.

 This is it for the list of the best Anonymous Browsers for Android.
 Do keep in mind that while these browsers lower the chances of getting tracked, none of these apps can assure 100% anonymity.

 Which browser do you use for private browsing?
-Did we miss out on any of the important or useful browsers for Android?
-Do let us know in the comments below!
+Did we miss out on any other important or useful browsers for Android?
+Do let us know in the comments section below.